herrcristi/small-cpp-utils/README.md

 char* e = b.extract();                      // extract "anb"
-small::buffer::free( e );                   // free buffer in the class context
+small::buffer::free( e );                   // free buffer in the class context or use extracted_buffer eb(b);                     // will be freed when it goes out of scope

 small::buffer b1 = { 8192/*chunksize*/, "buffer", 6/*specified length*/ };
 small::buffer b2 = { 8192/*chunksize*/, "buffer" };